-Lawyer: Surgeons left 16 items in German after opJanuary 17th, 2013 in Surgery /
+Lawyer: Surgeons left 16 items in German after opJanuary 17, 2013 in Medicine & Health / Surgery

 A lawyer in Germany claims surgeons left up to 16 objects in her client's body after an operation for prostate cancer.